dt-alliances/cas-quickstart/USERADMIN.md

 <img src="images/admin-2.png" width="75%" height="75%">

-The new user will get an automation email to establish their password.
+The new user will get an automated email to establish their password.
 If that already have access to a Dynatrace environment within your account, they can get navigate to the the the Dynatrace or Cloud Automation URL.

 Refer to the [Dynatrace Docs](https://www.dynatrace.com/support/help/how-to-use-dynatrace/user-management-and-sso/manage-groups-and-permissions) for more details.